gvwilson/fiction/iffy/index.md

 had crept further and further away from his forehead.

 Uncle Jack noticed her looking at him.
-"Well, get movin!" he barked,
+"Well, get movin'!" he barked, straightening up.
-straightening up.
-"An you too, woman," he added to Aunt Naggie.
+"You too, woman," he added to Aunt Naggie.
-"I want us away from whatever's chasin he soon as he's back."
+"I want us away from whatever's chasin' him soon as he's back."
 He strode away,
 muttering to himself.

 Aunt Naggie and Iffy whooshed out their breath at the same time.
-"You gonna tell me what's going on?"
+"You gonna tell me what's goin' on?"
 Aunt Naggie asked.

 Iffy shrugged helplessly.
-"I dunno, auntie.
-True wah I don't.
+"I dunno, auntie, true I don't.
-There was a fight up along by quarantine, an French Henry got into it, and..."
+There was a fight up along by quarantine, an' French Henry got into it, and…"
 *And all of a sudden I know how to tag someone twice my size,* she almost added but didn't.
-Bots weren't the only ones infected with malware during the war, and talking about her visions with anyone---even Aunt Naggie---would mean admitting there was something in her head that shouldn't be.
+Bots weren't the only ones infected with malware during the war, and talking about her visions with anyone—even Aunt Naggie—would mean admitting there was something in her head that shouldn't be.

 But something in her expression caught Aunt Naggie's eye.